chrismo/talks/productivity/productivity.md

 I did just say "huge" - and this transitions us to one common problem with test suites: they just run so dang slow.

-It's great that we want quick feedback ... don't let that lead you into obsessed with the speediness of your test suite.
+It's great that we want quick feedback ... but don't let that lead you into being obsessed with the speediness of your test suite.

 ---